worthingtonse/client-prompts/PROGRAM TASKS/verify-password/verify-password.md

 ### 1. Validate Input Parameters
 - Check if wallet_path exists and is accessible
 - Verify wallet_path points to valid wallet directory
-- Validate password parameter is not empty
+- Validate password_hash parameter is not empty and correct format
 - Check read permissions for wallet folders

 ### 2. Locate Coin Files for Verification